Axnjr/SEM7/DeepLearning-RNN.md

 # `UNIT - 3`

 # 1. Autoencoders `AE's`:
 are a type of artificial neural network used primarily for unsupervised learning, specifically for `feature learning` and `dimensionality reduction`.
-They are designed to `learn efficient, compressed representations` of input data and are often used to remove noise, compress data, or even generate new data samples.
+They are designed to `learn efficient, compressed representations` of input data and are often used to `remove noise, compress data, or even generate new data samples`.
 The general architecture of an autoencoder includes an encoder, decoder, and bottleneck layer.
 - **Encoder:**
 Input layer take raw input data.
 The hidden layers progressively reduce the dimensionality of the input, capturing important features and patterns.
 These layer compose the encoder.
 - **Bottleneck layer:** `(latent space:  lower-dimensional representation of the input data)` is the final hidden layer, where the `dimensionality is significantly reduced`.
 This layer represents the compressed encoding of the input data.